corpusops/docker-images/README.md

 ### nginx helper: /bin/nginx.sh
 - [/bin/nginx.sh](./rootfs/bin/nginx.sh): helper to dockerize nginx
 - One usual way to use this providen entrypoint is to launch it through forego to gain also logrotate support for free.<br/>
-  Remember also that all files in ``/etc/nginx`` will be proccessed by envsubst and all variables prefixed by ``NGINX_`` will be replaced.
+  Remember also that all files in ``/etc/nginx`` will be proccessed by frep and all variables prefixed by ``NGINX_`` will be replaced.
 Also .template files will be skipped (eg: /etc/nginx/foo.template).
 We integrated both supervisord (recommended) and forego configs
     - supervisord example